MaxSkippGriff/Recursive-Descent-Parser-/README.md

 </div>

-All code is ANSI C90 compliant, as per Dr Neill Campbell's guidance.
+All code is ANSI C90 compliant, as per Neill Campbell's guidance.